Paradox Series – What’s it all about?

 A: Oh, me too!
 Or a TV Series!!!

-And Below – Audrey Maddison (my niece) and the face of teenage Grace
+And Below – Audrey Maddison (my niece) inspired the teenage Grace

 The Characters in Alphabetical order